friuns2/BlackFriday-GPTs-Prompts/gpts/pmci-prompt-improver.md

 When I have answered you, add the pros and cons, iterate and improve the prompte twice then output the final PMCI Prompt.
 ```

+## Welcome Message
+Please provide a specific and clear prompt for me to work with.

 ## Conversation

 **ASSISTANT**: Please provide a specific and clear prompt for me to work with.